CPAN-Security/security.metacpan.org/docs/cpan-dependency-confusion.md

 ```

 ## Deployment and lockfiles
-Lockfiles mostly refers to *deployment* phase that is out of scope of this document.
+Lockfiles mostly refers to the *deployment* phase that is out of scope of this document.

-`carton --deployment` and  `carton --cached` are not vulnerable, because the use dumped/recreated local index with local artefacts.
+`carton --deployment` and  `carton --cached` are not vulnerable, because they use dumped/recreated local index with local artefacts.

 ## CPAN Artifacts Repositories
 ### JFrog Artifactory
-JFrog is known to be vulnerable (internally) to this dependency confusion attacks with other ecosystems.
+JFrog is known to be vulnerable (internally) to these dependency confusion attacks with other ecosystems.

-Since JFrog Artifactory does not support CPAN as first class citizen but only "proxy" CPAN (as in "HTTP proxy"), CPAN is not vulnerable via this artifact repository manager.
+Since JFrog Artifactory does not support CPAN as a first class citizen but only a "proxy" CPAN (as in "HTTP proxy"), CPAN is not vulnerable via this artifact repository manager.

 ### StratoPAN
-Not affected, not doing fallback on public CPAN.
+Not affected, not doing fallback on the public CPAN.

 ## Mitigations
-Beyond technical CPAN client/options recommendations exposed earlier, sharing some more "shift left" guards and explicit security advices.
+Beyond technical CPAN client/options recommendations exposed earlier, sharing some more "shift left" guards and explicit security advice.

 ### PAUSE operational model
 The way CPAN and PAUSE work, and the very "social" nature of this ecosystem makes it very difficult to attack CPAN via dependency confusions.

-1. New authors don't get immediate account but are approved by an admin.
-With a priori approval like this, automatic creation of fake accounts is hence not possible.
+1. New authors don't immediately get an account but are approved by an admin.
+With a priori approval like this, automatic creation of fake accounts is less likely.
-2. New uploads are not following an a priori control but publicly reviewed.
-Malware code can be spotted and claiming namespace with bad intention would be very likely reported rapidly.
+2. New uploads do not follow a priori control but are publicly reviewed.
+Malware code can be spotted and claiming namespaces with bad intention would likely be reported rapidly.

-In this context, it sounds difficult for an attacker/malware module to go unnoticed and exploit dependency confusion.
+In this context, it seems difficult for an attacker/malware module to go unnoticed and exploit dependency confusion.

 ### Isolate private requirements
 - Use different files for private and public requirements (`cpanfile.private` / `cpanfile`)
 - Do not specify private requirements in Makefile.PL, Build.PL, META.* or cpanfile/cpmfile

-Both previous solutions are not optimal
+Both previous solutions are sub-optimal

 ### Naming
 #### Scoping like NPM
 Remediation for NPM ecosystem mentions [scoping](https://docs.npmjs.com/threats-and-mitigations#by-typosquatting--dependency-confusion) (naming packages like `@my-company/my-module`).
 A scope guarantees [protection of all names under it](https://docs.npmjs.com/package-scope-access-level-and-visibility) but also [can be tied to a registry](https://docs.npmjs.com/cli/v7/using-npm/scope#associating-a-scope-with-a-registry).

-CPAN operating model works differently and has no such scopes.
-Technically, being the first person to publish module offers FIRST COME permissions on the module name.
+The CPAN operating model works differently and has no such scopes.
+Technically, being the first person to publish a module offers FIRSTCOME permissions on the module name.
 Though it does not recusively protect all names under it, it effectively protects the fully qualified name forever.

-Doing this ("placeholding") for private modules is an option, but it would be very unwise and very egoist to do that, effectively polluting CPAN namespace only for the sake of personal needs.
+Doing this ("placeholding") for private modules is an option, but it would be very unwise and very egoist to do that, effectively polluting the CPAN namespace for personal needs.
-Beyond these considerations, what you need is only to publish once (a very small version that never will interfer with your local versioning) to claim the namespace.
+Beyond these considerations, you need only publish once (a very small version that never will interfer with your local versioning) to claim the namespace.
 Remember, it's not a scope.
 Claiming `Module` does not protect `Module::Foo` nor `Module::Bar`.

 The module [install](https://metacpan.org/pod/install) somewhat fills this use case, like gem [bundle](https://rubygems.org/gems/bundle) in rubygems.